akikoo/Fluid-Grid/README.md

 ##Generating a new grid

 You can generate any number of columns just by changing two variables.
-To generate a new grid, do the following:
+To generate a new grid in LESS CSS, do the following:

 1. Uncomment and override the default values of @columns and @gutter variables in styles.less and styles-ie.less, to suit you needs.